AhmedEhab-SG/local-crafts-backend/README.md

 ##### props: (\* means required)

 - name\*: string, min length 2, max length 50
-- prise\*: must be more than 0 and number
+- price\*: must be more than 0 and number
 - description\*: type string
 - photos\*: array of strings[] and min array length can be 0
 - description\*: string, min length 20, max length 500